glavanc1/ants_ID/README.md

 iqtree2 -T 1 -s GENUS/GENUS_aligned.phylip -m MFP -B 1000
 ```

-The output trees were analysed in R. The scripts are available in `GENUS/GENUS.R`
+The output trees were analysed in R 4.1.1.
+The scripts are available in `GENUS/GENUS.R`